MisterAaronWong/surfs_up/README.md

 # surfs_up

 ## Overview
-The purpose of this analysis was to
+The purpose of this analysis was to analyze temperature trends for the months of June through December in Oahu, Hawaii to determine how best to optimize the surf and ice cream shop business thoughout the year.
+First,

 ## Results
 The results of the analysis determined that: